tweag/cardano-conformance-testing-of-consensus/docs/design.md

 ## Unresolved Questions

 * Do we need a separate peer to act as our state observer?
 Maybe not, but it's conceptually clearer to have a peer whose sole job is to collect data.
-As a counterexample, what happens when the peer schedule is empty?
+  For example, in the case of an empty peer schedule it is clear that the downstream peer would still get the correct state.

 ## Implementation Plan